kelbelss/modular-smart-wallet/README.md

 - **No Custody**: transfers always execute through the wallet via `executeFromExecutor`.
 - **Install/Uninstall**: plug in or remove without touching core wallet code.

+A more elegant DCA module can be built by integrating [UniSwap v4 TWAMM Hooks](https://blog.uniswap.org/v4-twamm-hook).

 ## Standards